justi-lai/HackRice2025/README.md

 ## � How It Works

 1. **Select Code**: Highlight any block of code in a Git repository
-2. **Right-Click**: Choose "Codex: Analyze Selection" from the context menu
+2. **Right-Click**: Choose "CodeScribe: Analyze Selection" from the context menu
-3. **Evolution Tracking**: Codex uses `git blame` to identify which commits modified those exact lines
+3. **Evolution Tracking**: CodeScribe uses `git blame` to identify which commits modified those exact lines
 4. **Smart Diff Extraction**: For each commit, extracts only the diff hunks that intersected with your selection
 5. **AI Analysis**: Feeds commit messages, surrounding code context, and PR information to Gemini AI
 6. **Confident Results**: Get definitive explanations of why the code exists and how it evolved